[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 For a quick check if quantum mechanics does change anything, 1-band Schrödinger is certainly enough.
 But if you need a detailed description of the valence band, k.p is necessary.

-Since k.p takes some time, we try to get k.p results for a nonequilibrium case in a two step approach:
+Since k.p takes some time, we try to get k.p results for a nonequilibrium case in a two step approach here:

-First (input_file3.in) we calculate potentials and quasi-Fermi levels with 1-band Schrödinger.
-We put out data into the directory raw_data1/.
+First (input_file3.in), we calculate potentials and quasi-Fermi levels with 1-band Schrödinger.
+We put out this data into the directory raw_data/.

-Second (input_file4.in) we read in Fermi levels and potentials from raw_data1/ and calculate k.p eigenstates.
+Secondly (input_file4.in), we read in Fermi levels and potentials from raw_data/ and calculate k.p eigenstates.

 We change the structure to a SiGe quantum well with 20 nm width and skip all doping in order to keep things simple.